atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 # 6. Establish Initial AWS Platform Monitoring Practices

-*Think about what the cloud admins, security, and finance teams will be most concerned with in terms of monitoring the overall environment.
-For example:*

-* *Cost*
-* *Security*
-    * *AWS Control Tower Guardrails*
-        * *Are there any optional guardrails that should be enabled at this time?*
-    * *Amazon GuardDuty*
-* *Overall AWS Environment Monitoring*
-    * *AWS Trusted Advisor is a good example.*

-*In support of each of the perspectives above: *

-* *Introduce a capability and supporting AWS service that is useful and easy to enable at this stage.*
-    * *Highlight what the capability is and the value it provides.*
-* *Highlight what has to be done to enable the capability if it’s not already enabled. *
-    * *Link to existing docs for details.*
-* *Highlight the typical for enabling the capability given several development accounts + core accounts and a typical set of development and testing activities across the two dev accounts.*
-* *Highlight how the capability can be leveraged on an ongoing basis.*
-    * *For example:*
-        * *Will alerts or reports be automatically sent to email addresses/distribution lists?*
-        * *Does it entail periodic review?*
-    * *Link to existing docs for detailed set up instructions.*

 * * *
 In this step your Cloud Admins, Security Admins, and Cost Managers will become familiar with the basic monitoring and management capabilities for your new AWS environment including: